Anand Murugesan

 Various and sundry

-You can find some pictures of fieldwork on our Greening the Margin project.
-Here is my sketch of a bestselling book my daughter recommended I read and I recommend you do; it’s a short read.
+Here is my sketch (below) of a bestselling book my daughter recommended I read, and I recommend you do; it’s a short read.

-And a dated picture of traditional seed sowing on my parents’ farm in Tamil Nadu, India (on the left) and me breaking traditions (on the right).
+And a dated picture of traditional seed sowing on my parents’ farm in Tamil Nadu, India (below, on the left) and me breaking traditions (on the right).

 “The first principle is that you must not fool yourself – and you are the easiest person to fool.
 So you have to be very careful about that.
 After you’ve not fooled yourself, it’s easy not to fool other scientists.
 You just have to be honest in a conventional way after that.” - Richard Feynman at Caltech, 1974